 A Better Idea

 Instead of putting your starter kits on sale, add an additional item free during those months when you would otherwise put your kits on sale.
-To prevent your reps from a dependency on starter kit promotions to motivate recruiting, we recommend no more than two such starter kit promotions per year.
+To prevent your reps from dependency on starter kit promotions to motivate recruiting, we recommend no more than two such starter kit promotions per year.

 Treat your starter kits with the same care as your primary products.
 We say starter kits are your secondary products.
 Product development applies to starter kits, too.